 Following a burial, there is a thirty-day mourning period.
 This mourning period, called Sheloshim, includes the first seven days, called shivah.
 We go more in depth of the Sheloshim traditions in the following text.

 What is the meaning of sheloshim

-Sheloshim is a Hebrew word meaning “thirty” and refers to the traditional thirty-day period of mourning following burial.
+Sheloshim is a Hebrew word meaning “thirty” and refers to the traditional thirty-day period of mourning following the burial.
 Sheloshim includes the seven days of shivah.
 However, the twenty-three days following the conclusion of shivah are far less restrictive.

 Is sheloshim affected by a Jewish festival?

 Yes.
 Even as Pesach, Shavuot, Sukot, Rosh Hashanah, and Yom Kippur curtail shivah, so do they frequently end the sheloshim.
 As the rules are somewhat complicated, your Rabbi can best advise you as to your individual circumstance.

 After Shivah ends, mourners may return to work.
 The rules for the balance of sheloshim, however, wisely prescribe that they not immediately resume a normal daily routine.
 Specifically: